-My loyal blog followers may remember that I spent happy childhood summers at my grandmother’s small hotel in the Catskills.
+My loyal readers may remember that I spent happy childhood summers at my grandmother’s small hotel in the Catskills.
 (MY HEART REMEMBERS MY GRANDMOTHER’S HOTEL, Dec.
 21, 2013, and HOTEL KITTENS, Oct 6, 2016)

 Here’s another hotel memory, though this one is bittersweet.

 Every summer for many years a busload of guests would come up from the city for a two-week stay.
-The arrival of these “special guests” was a much anticipated event and I remember waiting on the lawn with my grandmother as the big bus pulled into the hotel driveway.
-And I remember the sense of excitement as several dozen men and women dressed in their city clothes, some with small children in tow, stepped off the bus carrying packages and suitcases.
+The arrival of these “special guests” was a much anticipated event, and I remember waiting on the lawn with my grandmother as the big bus pulled into the hotel driveway.
+And I remember the sense of excitement as several dozen men and women, many still dressed in their city clothes, and some with small children in tow, stepped off the bus carrying packages and suitcases.

 But I realized that all our special guests spoke with unfamiliar accents, and young as I was, I sensed a formality about them, and I sensed that the other guests treated them with a special deference and respect.